kth-step/VM_SCAMV_intro/README.md

 Therefore, we introduce the scripts to facilitate reproduction of the paper results in the following sections.
 These scripts are using existing SCAM-V tool scripts, which reside in the [SCAM-V examples](https://github.com/kth-step/HolBA/tree/dev_scamv/src/tools/scamv/examples) directory and are roughly described in the README document that is located there.

-The script to reproduce results works with the configuration files in the directory `HolBA/src/tools/scamv/examples/expgenruns`, where the filenames correspond to the suffixes of the branch names we have seen in the sections before.
+Reproducing results is based on the configuration files in the directory `HolBA/src/tools/scamv/examples/expgenruns`, where the filenames correspond to the suffixes of the branch names we have seen in the sections before.
 These configuration files have been used to produce the branches of the repository `HolBA_logs/EmbExp-Logs`.
 With the example branch `cav_19_12_03_qc_xld_len4_indexonly`, the suffix is `qc_xld_len4_indexonly` and the corresponding configuration file is `qc_xld_len4_indexonly.txt`.
 In these files only the first line is relevant, the rest are comments.
 The parameters in this first line are directly interpreted by SCAM-V in the HolBA environment.

+The experiment execution process may stall due to various run-time effects like described in the previous section (with infinite `unsuccessful` warnings).
+In this case a complete restart or a manual cancel and resume operation is required.

 The process to reproduce the results includes generation of new test cases, executing these test cases, and evaluating the results.
 The steps are as follows:
 1. Select a branch from the list above (e.g., `cav_19_12_03_qc_xld_len4_indexonly`), extract the configuration id (e.g., `qc_xld_len4_indexonly`) and execute the following: